New murder charge announced against suspected Toronto serial killer

 "He looks like Santa Claus.
 He looks harmless.
 That probably really helped him," Ciantar added.

-McArthur didn't just look like Santa, he played the part at a mall in Scarborough, Ontario, over the past few Christmas seasons, according to the Agincourt Mall.
+McArthur didn't just look like Santa, he played the part at a mall in Scarborough, Ontario, over the past few Christmas seasons, according to Agincourt Mall.

 "He was hired through an event management company who provides various forms of entertainers including Santa to many events throughout the [Greater Toronto Area]," the Agincourt Mall said in a statement.
 "There were no reported incidents by customers or by store and mall employees during his time at the mall."